mitodl/handbook/openedx/MITx-edx-integration-tutor.md

     Note that no hosts file changes are needed if you use the default `local.openedx.io` domain - that's a real domain with a wildcard subdomain cname that points to 127.0.0.1.

-To begin, you need to follow the `[Installing Tutor](https://docs.tutor.edly.io/install.html)` instructions provided by Tutor **for local development installations**.
+To begin, you need to follow the [Installing Tutor for development](https://docs.tutor.edly.io/dev.html#open-edx-development) instructions provided by Tutor **for local development installations**.
 Do this with your Tutor virtualenv activated.

 Once Tutor has bootstrapped itself and is available, create a superuser account: